Space debris: Remotely controlled vehicles

-Laser methods
+Laser

 The laser broom uses a ground-based laser to ablate the front of the debris, producing a rocket-like thrust that slows and detumbles the object.
 With continued application, the debris would fall enough to be influenced by atmospheric drag.
-During the late 1990s, the U.S. Air Force's Project Orion was a laser-broom design.
+During the late 1990s, the US Air Force's Project Orion was a laser-broom design.
 Although a test-bed device was scheduled to launch on a Space Shuttle in 2003, international agreements banning powerful laser testing in orbit limited its use to measurements.
 The 2003 Space Shuttle Columbia disaster postponed the project and according to Nicholas Johnson, chief scientist and program manager for NASA's Orbital Debris Program Office, "There are lots of little gotchas in the Orion final report.
 There's a reason why it's been sitting on the shelf for more than a decade."

 The momentum of the laser-beam photons could directly impart a thrust on the debris sufficient to move small debris into new orbits out of the way of working satellites.
 NASA research in 2011 indicates that firing a laser beam at a piece of space junk could impart an impulse of 1 mm per second, and keeping the laser on the debris for a few hours per day could alter its course by 200 m per day.
 One drawback is the potential for material degradation; the energy may break up the debris, adding to the problem.
 A similar proposal places the laser on a satellite in Sun-synchronous orbit, using a pulsed beam to push satellites into lower orbits to accelerate their reentry.
 A proposal to replace the laser with an Ion Beam Shepherd has been made, and other proposals use a foamy ball of aerogel or a spray of water, inflatable balloons, electrodynamic tethers, electroadhesion, and dedicated anti-satellite weapons.

 Nets

 On 28 February 2014, Japan Aerospace Exploration Agency (JAXA) launched a test "space net" satellite.
 The launch was an operational test only.
 In December 2016 the country sent a space junk collector via Kounotori 6 to the ISS by which JAXA scientists experimented to pull junk out of orbit using a tether.
 The system failed to extend a 700-meter tether from a space station resupply vehicle that was returning to Earth.
 On 6 February the mission was declared a failure and leading researcher Koichi Inoue told reporters that they "believe the tether did not get released".

-Between 2012 and 2018, the European Space Agency was working on the design of a mission to remove large space debris from orbit using mechanical tentacles or nets.
+Between 2012 and 2018, the ESA was working on the design of a mission to remove large space debris from orbit using mechanical tentacles or nets.
 The mission, e.Deorbit, had an objective to remove debris heavier than 4000 kg from LEO.
 Several capture techniques were studied, including a net, a harpoon, and a combination robot arm and clamping mechanism., which also serve as detumbling devices.
-Funding of the mission was stopped in 2018 in favor of the ClearSpace-1 mission, which is currently under development.
+Funding of the mission was stopped in 2018 in favor of the ClearSpace-1 mission, which is under development.